kali-linex/linex/Documentation/mm/index.rst

 Legacy Documentation
 ====================

-This is a collection of older documents about the Linux memory management (MM) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
+This is a collection of older documents about the Linex memory management (MM) subsystem internals with different level of details ranging from notes and mailing list responses for elaborating descriptions of data structures and algorithms.
 It should all be integrated nicely into the